Are you looking for a good pair of pickleball shoes?

 Victor Sport: Known as a shuttlecock-making factory, over the past 50 years Victor sports has grown into a leading badminton equipment company.
 They also make indoor shoes and apparel for the sport.

-Yonex: Founded in 1946, this japanese company headquartered in Tokyo was originally a maker of fishing equipment now makes gear for badminton, tennis and other racquet sports including rackets, shoes, shuttlecocks, tennis balls.
+Yonex: Founded in 1946, this Japanese company headquartered in Tokyo was originally a maker of fishing equipment now makes gear for badminton, tennis and other racquet sports including rackets, shoes, shuttlecocks, tennis balls.

 The elements of an athletic shoe include the following:

-Midsole: The midsole or sockliner lines the base of your shoe and provides the bed of cushioning.
+Midsole: The midsole or sock liner lines the base of your shoe and provides the bed of cushioning.
 This part of the shoe has probably the biggest impact on the comfort factor you feel when you put the shoe on.
 Most midsoles are made of lightweight and flexible materials, usually either EVA or PU.

 Upper: The upper refers to the part of the shoe that wraps entirely over the foot ( for a visual reference sandals do not have an “upper”).
-Uppers are normally made out of a very durable material, either synthetic or natural leather.
+Uppers are normally made out of very durable material, either synthetic or natural leather.
 Many newer shoes incorporate mesh into the upper, not only is it lighter, reducing the overall weight of the shoe but also to increase ventilation and keep shoes cooler.
-Many new models use a hybrid upper mixing elements of mesh and synthetic or leather to balance the breathability and durability of the shoe while minimizing weight.
+Many new models use a hybrid upper, mixing elements of mesh and synthetic or leather to balance the breathability and durability of the shoe while minimizing weight.

-Vamp – The area of the toe-box that would bend if you stand on your toes.
+Vamp: The area of the toe-box that would bend if you stand on your toes.
 To allow your toes to flex, the vamp is usually made of some flexible material, often perforated or mesh to allow increase ventilation in the toe box allowing toes to breathe and preventing your feet from overheating.

 Outsole: The outsole is the bottom of the shoe, the tread or knobby bottom provides, stability and texture to grip surfaces and prevent slipping.
-This is the area of the shoe where wear and tear is most easily seen.
-The durability of the outsole will in big part determine the lifespan of your shoe.
-Because it is constantly in contact with the court surface and the friction caused by start and stops and foot drag, most outsoles are made with very durable rubber that can withstand abrasive surfaces, outdoor court shoes are often made of synthetics whereas indoor usually have some kind of natural gum rubber to increase traction on smooth floors.
+This is the area of the shoe where wear and tear are most easily seen.
+The durability of the outsole will in a big part determine the lifespan of your shoe.
+Because it is constantly in contact with the court surface and the friction caused by start and stops and foot drag, most outsoles are made with a very durable rubber that can withstand abrasive surfaces, outdoor court shoes are often made of synthetics whereas indoor usually have some kind of natural gum rubber to increase traction on smooth floors.

 Heel Counter & Collar: The heel counter is usually made of some polymer or composite material that is fitted inside the heel cup and provides support around the back of your heel.
-The collar is the top part of the heel structure that is usually finwhyished in plush fabric on the inside to prevent rubbing the top part of your heel.
+The collar is the top part of the heel structure that is usually finished in the plush fabric on the inside to prevent rubbing the top part of your heel.

 Toecap: The toe cap is positioned just above your toes and is reinforced to protect your toes against impacts and foot drag.

-Toe Guard: The toe guard is additional layer of rubber added to the front of a shoe for extra protection from toe drag.
+Toe Guard: The toe guard is an additional layer of rubber added to the front of a shoe for extra protection from toe drag.